 2. Slice onion into thin slices to caramelize.
 Set aside.

-5. Preheat oven to 400 degrees.
-While tomatoes are draining & crust is baking/cooling, caramelize the onions.
+5. While tomatoes are draining & crust is baking/cooling, caramelize the onions.

-6. Drizzle olive oil into a sauté pan and begin caramelizing onions until brown on medium heat.
+6. Melt butter in a sauté pan and begin caramelizing onions until brown on medium heat.
 Stirring occasionally.
-About 25 minutes.
+About 20 minutes.
 Set Aside.

 7. Begin layering tomatoes in the pie crust in a single layer overlapping a little.

-9. Add pinches of goat cheese and mozzarella on top of basil, bacon and onions.
-About 1/3 of each.
+9. Then add small pinches of goat cheese and mozzarella on top of layer.